 Surprisingly, only specific Fitbit models allow you to manually turn Fitbit’s water lock on.

-While the Versa 3 and Sense also include a water lock, it’s an automatic-only swim mode feature that’s only turned on when you start a swim activity in the Exercise app (or auto-recognized).
+While the Versa 3+ and Sense Series also include a water lock, it’s an automatic-only swim mode feature that’s only turned on when you start a swim activity in the Exercise app (or auto-recognized).

 Manually turn on water lock